wp-plugins/wp-social-networks-widget/readme.txt

 3. To use, simply drag the 'WP Social Networks Widget' widget into any widget enabled area.

-4. Configure the widget by choosing  Icons and/or Labels, Icons size, horizontal or vertical display and enter URL's to your various social profiles.
+4. Configure the widget by choosing  Icons and/or Labels, Icons size, horizontal or vertical display, open links in new window or not and enter URL's to your various social profiles.

 == Screenshots ==